brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 29 bht.md

 2. "He enjoins them to frame their discourse for edification."
 3. "The edification of use will thus mean the progress of our edification, for to edify is to carry forward."

+### Philip Schaff:
+1. "‘Corrupt’ is used of what is decayed and loathsome, but the idea of worthlessness is included."
+2. "Good (i.e., fitting, though possibly suggesting the moral quality) for the building up of the need."
+3. "Profitable conversation is so rare, because our social intercourse has no such exalted aim as this."

 ### Archibald T. Robertson:
 1. "Corrupt.
 Rotten, putrid, like fruit (Matthew 7:17), fish (Matthew 13:48), here the opposite of αγαθος (good)."
 2. "For edifying as the need may be.
 'For the build-up of the need,' 'for supplying help when there is need.'
 Let no other words come out."